thebinsohail/tomcat-security-header-util/README.md

 3. **Cleanup (`destroy`):**
    Any necessary cleanup logic can be implemented here.
 Currently, this filter doesn’t require additional cleanup steps.

+### You can start using this utility by adding the Jar file to your Tomcat Server

+## Steps to Follow
+1. Download the Jar File [Download Here](https://github.com/thebinsohail/tomcat-security-header-util/releases/download/1.0/thebinsohail-security-header-util-1.0.jar).
+2. Copy the Jar file to the `apache-tomcat > lib > thebinsohail-security-header-util-1.0.jar` directory.
+3. Then, you can configure the tomcat by configuring the `web.xml` which is mentioned below:

 ## Example Configuration in `web.xml` ⚙️

 You can configure the filter in your `web.xml` like so: